Chicago Car Accident Lawsuits and Settlements

 Illinois does not currently have any statutory caps or maximum limits on the type or amount of damages available to personal injury victims.
 This means that if you are seriously hurt in a Chicago car accident that was not your fault, you can get compensation for all legally recognized categories of damages.

 Medical Bills / Expenses: plaintiffs can get damages for any and all medical bills and expenses that they incur as a direct result of the car accident.
-This includes not just medical expenses that you have already incurred, but also estimated medical expenses that you are going to incur in the future.
+This includes not just medical expenses that you have already incurred, but also estimated medical expenses that you will incur in the future.
 Damages are awarded even if these costs were covered by health insurance.

 Pain & Suffering: Illinois law allows damages to be awarded for mental pain and suffering related to injuries sustained in a car accident.
 The more severe and painful the injury, the more compensation a plaintiff can get for pain and suffering.
-The judge or jury determines pain and suffering damages if a case goes to trial.
+If a case goes to trial, the judge or jury determines pain and suffering damages.

 The settlement value of a Chicago car accident injury lawsuit is determined by a variety of factors.
 The most impactful factor that drives settlement value more than any other is the nature and severity of the plaintiff’s injuries.
 More serious injuries involve more medical expenses and more pain & suffering, which equates to a higher settlement value.
 The chart below shows the average settlement value range of Chicago car accident cases based on the severity level of the plaintiff’s injuries.